8uddishh/Highland-Rx/highland-rx-examples/operators/first.md

 # first
 ### signature: first(predicate: function, select: function)
-Emit the first value or first to pass provided expression.
+> Emits only the first value (or the first value that meets some condition) emitted by the source Observable.

 # Examples
 ## Example 1: filter for even numbers